Why the Scientists Failed

 A few examples of such scientific fog:

-Of course, this book relies heavily on scientific papers whose findings are by nature tentative.
+Of course, this book relies on scientific papers whose findings are by nature tentative.
 So, some findings may be proved wrong and others may require revision.
-However, like a Pointillist painting in which some elements change but the overall image persists, these findings form an unequivocal, tragic picture of our potential extinction.
+However, like a digital image, in which some picture elements change but the overall image persists, these findings form an unequivocal, tragic picture of our potential extinction.

 Scientists have a “low-dimensional” view in a “high-dimensional” world

-Scientists spend most of their professional lives in a relatively narrow “low-dimensional” realm of laboratory, seminar room, and field station.
-They lead a relatively insular professional life.
-They spend the vast majority of their time interacting with other scientists—collaborating, mentoring, teaching, and supervising.
-They really need little contact with laypeople to advance in their careers—not even when they are applying for grants, doing experiments, publishing scientific papers, and giving scientific talks.
+Scientists lead relatively insular lives, spending most of their time in a relatively narrow “low-dimensional” realm of laboratory, seminar room, and field station.
+They mostly interact with other scientists—collaborating, mentoring, teaching, and supervising.
+They actually need little contact with laypeople to advance in their careers—when they apply for grants, do experiments, publish scientific papers, and give scientific talks.

 Their professional focus is also low-dimensional.
-For example, in their field studies, they aim to gather narrowly defined data on specific phenomena—whether it be climate effects on trees or the melting of the Greenland ice sheet.
+For example, in their field studies, they aim to gather narrowly defined data on specific phenomena—whether climate effects on trees or the Greenland ice sheet melting.

-In the laboratory, scientists design narrowly defined experiments that try to hold constant all elements of a system except one—like evolving a recipe for perfect bread by varying only one ingredient at a time.
-Even computer modelers, who construct their models using a multitude of inputs, cannot possibly encompass the broader complexity of the natural environment, or of the complex social, political, and economic factors that affect it.
+Similarly, scientists design narrowly defined laboratory experiments that try to hold constant all elements of a system except one—like evolving a recipe for perfect bread by varying only one ingredient at a time.
+Even computer modelers, who use a multitude of inputs in their models, cannot possibly encompass the broader complexity of the natural environment, or the social, political, and economic factors that affect it.

-The broader social, economic, and/or political implications of their research seldom penetrate this shell.
-Their narrow environment and experience limits their ability to engage the far more complex “high-dimensional” world of politics, media, and the public arena.
+Seldom penetrating this professional shell are the broader social, economic, and/or political implications of their research.
+They have a limited ability to engage the far more complex “high-dimensional” world of politics, media, and the public arena.

 Compare this insular lifestyle with that of doctors, lawyers, and politicians.
 Their professional advancement depends on their ability to communicate with laypeople and to grapple with the moral and political dimensions of their actions.
 Doctors must explain their diagnoses; lawyers must explain the law to clients and juries; and politicians must persuade voters.

-Scientists’ vision is also limited by their instruments.
-For example, the lack of ground-based instruments means that researchers can’t precisely measure CO2 emissions in the Arctic during the winter.
-The region is too remote to do detailed ground measurements in the frigid, dark winter months.
-This lack of winter measurements is critical because scientists need to understand how much soils warmed by global heating are emitting CO2.[18]
+Scientists’ instruments also limit their vision.
+For example, in the remote Arctic, the lack of ground-based automated instruments means that researchers can’t precisely measure winter CO2 emissions.
+The region is too remote for scientists to make detailed ground measurements in the frigid, dark winter months.
+This lack of winter measurements is critical because scientists need to understand how soils warmed by global heating are emitting CO2.[18]
 [19]

 Climate scientists’ largely technical approach to their field recalls the saying, “to a man with a hammer, everything looks like a nail.”
-To the environmental scientists who have defined the field, climate disruption looks like a purely environmental problem.
-But climate disruption is a human problem since it has ultimately arisen from human needs.
+To the environmental scientists, climate disruption looks like a purely environmental problem.
+They see it as a problem that they can solve—for example predicting the effects of limiting CO2.
+But climate disruption is a stunningly complex human problem since it has ultimately arisen from human needs.
+As climatologist Bill McGuire put it in his book Hothouse Earth:

-Consequently, they wrote, “efforts to address climate change . . . are unlikely to succeed without greater knowledge of human behavior and societal dynamics supplied by social science.”
+Consequently, they warned that “efforts to address climate change . . . are unlikely to succeed without greater knowledge of human behavior and societal dynamics supplied by social science.”

 Temperature . . . exerts remarkable influence over human systems at many social scales . . . heat induces mortality, has lasting impact on fetuses and infants, and incites aggression and violence while lowering human productivity.[22]

-Failure to understand the human side of climate disruption means that we will likely fail to forge a path to solutions.
-After all, human nature underlies culture, politics, and economics—all of which must be taken into account in any solutions.
+Our failure to understand the human side of climate disruption means that we will fail to forge a path to solutions.
+After all, it is our human nature that underlies culture, politics, and economics—all of which must be taken into account in any solutions.

 Imagine you are trying to build a machine, and it fails miserably time after time.
 You’re in deep trouble because you’ve already claimed that it will work to those who funded your machine.

 Each day you tweak and test and rethink a new design; and each day the machine dishearteningly fails again.
-Finally, after years, you get the machine to function!
-But when you submit an article on your success, the publisher enlists anonymous critics—perhaps your rivals—to criticize the design, forcing you to tweak it again and again.
-Finally, you are allowed to unveil it to the world, but you know that at any moment a rival may invent a new, improved version that will render yours obsolete.
+Finally, after years of failure, you get the machine to function!
+But when you submit an article describing your success, the publisher enlists anonymous reviewers—perhaps your rivals—to criticize the design.
+Their criticisms force you to tweak the article again and again.
+Finally, you are allowed to unveil your machine to the world, but you know that at any moment a rival may invent a new, improved version that will render yours obsolete.

 Welcome to the world of scientists, who toil in a profession in which they fail at the vast majority of experiments they try.
 In a Scientific American article, a young biologist, Maryam Zaringhalam, wrote frankly that: